Who is Luke?

 Are you insured and bonded?

-Yes, we are insured through Travelers.
+Yes, we are insured and bonded through Business Insurers of the Carolinas.

 Do you offer discounts?